Prostate Cancer Overview

 Prostate cancer treatment

 - Surgery: Surgery as a prostate cancer treatment is for men with a localized tumor.
 The surgery is called radical prostatectomy and is one of the few common treatments for prostate cancer.
-Your doctor will evaluate the eligibility for prostate cancer surgery based on other conditions such as heart condition.
+Your doctor will evaluate the eligibility for prostate surgery based on other conditions such as heart condition.

 - Chemotherapy: Chemotherapy is one of the most common types of treatments deployed in almost all cancers at some stage.
-The aim of the drugs used as chemotherapy is to shrink the size of the prostate cancer and deter the spread in other parts.
+The aim of the drugs used as chemotherapy is to shrink the size of the cancer and deter the spread in other parts.

-- Hormone therapy: Is used to treat prostate cancer ad adjunct and the goal is to block the testosterone which is one of the factors for the growth of prostate cancer cells.
+- Hormone therapy: Is used to treat prostate cancer ad adjunct and the goal is to block the testosterone which is one of the factors for the growth of cancer cells.
 Testosterone is developed in the testicles.

-In case the prostate cancer treatment requires a combination of more than one type of therapy, our tumor board team can help you identify the best suitable treatment for your case.
+In case the prostate treatment requires a combination of more than one type of therapy, our tumor board team can help you identify the best suitable treatment for your case.
 You can leave your details in the form below or sign up and start talking with an oncologist on our board.